dankamongmen/notcurses/README.md

 porting effort, certainly.

-I have adapted two large (~5k lines of C UI code each) programs from NCURSES to notcurses, and found it a fairly painless process.
+I have adapted two large (~5k lines of C UI code each) programs from NCURSES to Notcurses, and found it a fairly painless process.
 It was helpful to introduce a shim layer, e.g. `compat_mvwprintw` for NCURSES's `mvwprintw`:

 ```c